Having found this scene (or similar) on Instagram, one of the absolute bucket list items for our trip to Tasmania was this hike.

-Staying in nearby Bicheno; we drove down to Coles Bay National Park to begin our hike.
+Staying in nearby Bicheno; Louise and I drove down to Coles Bay National Park to begin our hike.
 We learned there were two of three options available:

 - Lower Wineglass Bay beach track.
 Not challenging but takes you down to Wineglass Bay.
 Closed due to repair.

 - Lower Wineglass Bay lookout track.
 Not challenging, offers great views of Wineglass Bay.

 - Upper Wineglass Bay “track” – challenging, dangerous, requires good equipment and fitness.

 Pretty obvious which we were there for.
 There was no way I was going to walk a tourist-laden, busy, easy track for a few photos.
 The difficult track, which required rock climbing and scrambling across sheer rock faces was indeed dangerous but by no means impossible.
 With proper shoes and ability, you should have no trouble.
 I was amazed at how many Asian-selfie-taking-girls we came across (in jeans and sunglasses, mind you) who had to turn around rather quickly.
 Again, I am not kidding!